 This is one more building that is a part of the University of Uppsala.
 It is the main part of the University Library.
 And who wouldn’t love a good library?
 Construction of the building began in 1820 and was completed in 1841.

-Fyrishov is a complex with several sport arenas as well as a water park.
+Fyrishov is a complex with several sports arenas as well as a water park.
 This might be a good destination for some fun in case the weather is not welcoming you to explore the city.

-Uppsala: Interesting events
+Interesting events in Uppsala

 Translated it would be the Night of Culture.
 There are several activities during this day.
-There are bands playing, food trucks along the streets and a lot of happy people around.
-The best thing though, is that most museums offer free entry for the day.
+There are bands playing, food trucks along the streets, and a lot of happy people around.
+The best thing though is that most museums offer free entry for the day.

 Let’s return to the topic of school and studying.
 This is the time when pupils in the Swedish upper-secondary school graduate.
 The graduation ceremonies spread out over several days as classes of pupils await their turn.
 During these days the streets will be filled with pupils as well as their friends and family members.
 Traditionally caravans of decorated lorries will be driving the celebrating pupils around the town.